mariobreskic/Beeftext-combo-settings-for-German-content-authors/Html entities/README.md

-# Unicode entities
+# Html entities
-These are the original combos for Beeftext outputting unicode entities.
+These are the combos for Beeftext outputting html entities instead of unicode entities.
+The keywords remain the same.